-Form 941, Employer's Quarterly Federal Tax Return, is used to report total wages, wages subject to social security and Medicare tax and Federal income tax and to reflect the total employer tax liabilities.
+Form 941, Employer's Quarterly Federal Tax Return, is used to report total wages, wages subject to social security and Medicare tax and federal income tax.
 Agricultural employers file Form 943, Employer's Annual Tax Return for Agricultural Employers.
+Form 944 is an annual version of the form, filed by employers with the smallest payrolls.